Webners1/OStrike/packages/hardhat/docs/contracts-documentation/strategy/CrabStrategy.md

 ### Parameters:

-- `uint256 _ethToDeposit`: ETH sent from depositor
+- `uint256 _ethToDeposit`: BCH sent from depositor

-- `uint256 _ethToBorrow`: ETH to flashswap on uniswap
+- `uint256 _ethToBorrow`: BCH to flashswap on uniswap

 ## `flashWithdraw(uint256 _crabAmount, uint256 _maxEthToPay)`

 flash withdraw from strategy

-this function will borrow wSqueeth amount and repay for selling some of the ETH collateral
+this function will borrow wSqueeth amount and repay for selling some of the BCH collateral

 ### Parameters:

 - `uint256 _crabAmount`: crab token amount to burn

-- `uint256 _maxEthToPay`: maximum ETH to pay
+- `uint256 _maxEthToPay`: maximum BCH to pay

 ## `deposit() → uint256, uint256`

-deposit ETH into strategy
+deposit BCH into strategy

 provide eth, return wSqueeth and strategy token